Solid Waste Program

 All waste haulers operating in the City of Norwich must obtain a permit from the City prior to initiating service.
 (See Appendix IV-B).

-The City will provide refuse collection to all residential generators and commercial addresses within the City that are serviced with small containers (garbage bins).
+The City will provide refuse collection to residential generators and commercial addresses within the City that have historically been serviced with small containers (garbage bins).
 All refuse collected under City contracts must be in the green plastic containers provided by the City.
 Additional garbage bins and recycling bins can be purchased for $90 per additional bin.
 If a bin is lost or stolen, it is the property owner's responsibility to purchase a replacement bin for $90 per bin.
 Contact Public Works at (860) 823-3798 to purchase bins.

 Refuse must be placed on the sidewalk at the street line (curbside) in substantially the same location for each collection.
 If no sidewalk exists, the containers must be placed where a sidewalk would normally be constructed.
 The containers must not obstruct pedestrian or vehicular traffic.
 If an unusual problem should exist, the Director may allow the refuse containers to be placed behind the street line